 We are always excited to share the beauty of our unique venue with new friends.
-Private, landscaped grounds, a charming 18th century village, log chapel, tavern, rustic reception hall, running waterwheel, beautiful meadows, breathtaking backdrops and private accommodations are just a few of the exclusive offerings awaiting your own personal touches to create the wedding of your dreams!
+This Laurel Highlands bed and breakfast boasts private, landscaped grounds, a charming 18th century village, log chapel, tavern, rustic reception hall, running waterwheel, beautiful meadows, breathtaking backdrops and private accommodations are just a few of the exclusive offerings awaiting your own personal touches to create the wedding of your dreams!

 Jimberg is a private, faux 18th century village created on the property and named after the owner of Oak Lodge.
 A winding road leads you past a working waterwheel (perfect for photo opportunities) and ends into a secret village of rustic buildings, each one proudly welcoming you to explore their unique characteristics (all building in the village are wheelchair accessible).

 The Chapel at Oak Lodge is a unique rustic chapel standing gracefully in the center of Jimberg.
 The Chapel was built from hand-hewn logs reclaimed from local barns, some of them well over 200 years old.
 The logs sit on a foundation of local rocks, each one hand picked to uphold The Chapel’s splendid stature.